 Through our various activities our mission is to:

-- To provide prospective FE and HE art students of all backgrounds with information about what is offered by a fine art education (across institutions) so that they know what to expect and can be better prepared for entry into art school.
+- Provide prospective further and higher education art students with information about what is offered by a fine art education so that they know what to expect and can be better prepared for entry into art school.

-- To deconstruct art-world authority systems and empower in students and others a sense of agency that they might remake these systems for themselves.
+- Deconstruct art-world authority systems and empower in students a sense of agency.

-- We are an independent and impartial organisation that partners with art colleges, arts organisations, museums, and galleries to deliver our research and activity and reach the widest audience possible.
+- We are an independent and impartial organisation that partners with art colleges, arts organisations, museums, and galleries to deliver our activity and reach the widest audience possible.

 - We are interested in the pedagogy and sociology of art education.
 As well as researching the various histories and approaches to teaching art, we ask questions that allow us to explore topics that impact student learning and experience in art at further and higher education level including: access to art education and widening participation; staff biographies and career paths; fine art pedagogy; value judgements in art school and industry; and professional practice.

-- We share knowledge and facilitate dialogue across arts communities: FE and HE teaching staff and students; industry; and art institutions.
+- We share knowledge and facilitate dialogue across arts communities including school, FE and HE students and staff; artists; and other arts organisations.